 The first railway in Russia using steam traction was put into operation at the Nizhni Tagil metallurgical works.
 It was a short distance line covering only 854 m.
 It is to the Cherepanovs that Russia owes the right to be placed among the countries which were the first to use steam as tractive power.
 Some four years later, in 1837, the inauguration of the St. Petersburg - Tsarskoye Selo railway took place.

 That very important railway line, which was 27 km, was soon followed, in 1851, by the construction of the St. Petersburg - Moscow line, 644 km in length.
-That was a firstclass double-track railway line, which linked two large industrial and cultural centers - Moscow and St. Petersburg; 185 bridges and 19 viaducts were erected to make the line as straight and level as possible.
+That was a first-class double-track railway line, which linked two large industrial and cultural centers - Moscow and St. Petersburg; 185 bridges and 19 viaducts were erected to make the line as straight and level as possible.
 P. P. Melnikov and N. O. Kraft, prominent engineers, were in charge of the construction work.

-16. Translate the word combinationsparallel tracks or bars of metal or wood
+2. Translate the word combinations

+parallel tracks or bars of metal or wood

 load of the vehicle is spread

 steam locomotive

 mechanized land transport

 wheeled vehicles pulled by men and animals

 horse-drawn wagonways

 cut-stone tracks

 ore tubs

 tonnage of bulk goods

 to fix plates of cast iron to the wooden rails

+to fix plates of cast iron to the wooden rails

+-

 long flat stretches of land

-the most skilled and most talented workmen

-inauguration

-double-track railway line

-17. Choose the correct variant and complete the sentences
+3. Choose the correct variant and complete the sentences